×

 Dawson-Boyd ultimately took care of business the rest of the game, with a tenacious effort on both ends of the floor with significant contributions from several players in the well-balanced team win.

-Jaxton Hastad in particular also was strong on the boards, and shined throughout the night in splitting YME’s interior defense and was a force inside between scoring and offensive rebounding.
+Hastad and Malecek were also strong on the boards, and shined throughout the night in splitting YME’s interior defense and being forces inside between scoring and offensive rebounding.

-Greycloud also continued to be a key piece of YME’s offense, who hit a few more 3s throughout the second half.
+Greycloud also continued to be a key piece of YME’s offense, hitting a few more 3s throughout the second half.
+He finished with a game-high 27 points on 55% shooting, along with six 3-pointers.

 The Blackjacks on the other hand are the Class A reigning state champions, who won their first-ever title last season.
 They have also spent this season either state-ranked in the top-10 Class A coaches poll, or have been receiving votes.

-Yellow Medicine East will graduate seniors Greycloud, Wyatt Ansell, Cooper McCosh, Gavin Torvik and Aaden Kuehn.
+Yellow Medicine East will graduate seniors Greycloud, Wyatt Ansell, Cooper McCosh, Torvik and Aaden Kuehn.
+DeBlieck subbed out his seniors in the final minutes, as they all shared hugs or handshakes with one another down the bench.

-Dawson-Boyd (21-5) will next take on the winner of No. 3 Wabasso (24-3) and No. 6 Minneota (8-18) in the subsection semifinals on Tuesday, back at Montevideo High School with a 4 p.m. tipoff.
+Dawson-Boyd (21-5) will next take on No. 3 Wabasso (25-3) in the subsection semifinals on Tuesday, back at Montevideo High School with a 7:30 p.m. tipoff.
+The two met earlier this year on Jan.
+29, where the Blackjacks came away with an 82-72 victory.